ddialliance/sdtl/Articles/best-practices/index.rst

       is also given in the “$type” property, both “$type” and “command” are required.
 This redundancy is due to a limitation in JSON, and it is needed to be sure that SDTL JSON is rendered correctly in other formats, such as XML.

+   b.
+Command names should be spelled the same way in both "$type"
+      and "command" properties, including capitalization.

-   b. “$type” can be omitted when only one SDTL type is allowed.
+   c. “$type” can be omitted when only one SDTL type is allowed.
 A
       number of SDTL types are used to specify complex properties of commands.
 If only one SDTL type can be used in a property, “$type” may be omitted.
 For example, the Rename command has a property